Go Professionals in the US and Canada

 Janice Kim 3-Dan (San Francisco, California)

-Born in New Mexico, Ms. Kim spent most of her teenage years studying go in Korea, where she became the first non-native Korean to ever win professional status.
-The author of the five volume Learn To Play Go series, Ms. Kim lives in the San Francisco area with her husband and two children.
+Born in Chicago, IL and grew up in New Mexico, Ms. Kim spent most of her teenage years studying go in Korea, where she became the first non-native Korean to ever win professional status.
+The author of the five volume Learn To Play Go series, Ms. Kim lives in the Blacksburg, VA area with her husband and two children.

 Contact Ms. Kim by email at firstname.lastname@example.org.
 A biography of Ms. Kim is available on Sensei's Library.